mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Clearly this is a solved problem. **The game industry uses UDP.**

 So what's going on?
 Why do so many games go through all the effort of building their own custom network protocol on top of UDP instead of just using TCP?
-What is it about the specific use case of first person shooters that makes a protocol built on top of UDP a slam dunk?
+What is it about first person shooters that makes a protocol built on top of UDP such a slam dunk?

 ## Why First Person Shooters Use UDP